Taxel/PlexTraktSync/README.md

 ### Watch

 You can use the `watch` command to listen to events from Plex Media Server and scrobble plays.

-`plextraktsync watch`
+It does NOT run a sync between Plex and Trakt.

 > What is scrobbling?
 >